 You can also research inspection companies online to see what inspection services they offer and if they have any positive reviews.
 Before hiring, you can also ask home inspectors for proof of licensing or certification.

-Questions to Ask Your Home Inspector
+What Questions to Ask Home Inspectors

 Having a home inspector answer these questions and explain their findings can help you make an informed decision before buying a home.
-Knowing what home inspectors look for, how to prepare for them, and what issues to look out for can help you decide whether to purchase a home.
+Knowing what home inspectors look for, how to prepare for them, and what deficiencies to look out for can help you decide whether to purchase a home.

 Tips to Negotiate Repair Costs